Fatima Whitbread: Early life

-Fatima Vedad was born on 3 March 1961 in Stoke Newington, London, to a Turkish Cypriot mother and Greek Cypriot father.
-She grew up in a series of children's homes, occasionally being left in the care of her abusive biological mother.
-In a 2003 interview with The Observer, she said, "it was a nightmare of a childhood and it was only because I loved sport so much that I got through it and met my true mother."
+Fatima Vedad was born on 3 March 1961 in Stoke Newington, London, to an unmarried Turkish Cypriot mother and Greek Cypriot father.
+She said "I was abandoned as a baby and left to die in our flat."
+After being rescued, severely malnourished, "I spent the next 14 years living in institutions, among other traumatised children", occasionally being left in the care of her abusive biological mother.
+In a 2003 interview with The Observer, she said, "It was a nightmare of a childhood and it was only because I loved sport so much that I got through it and met my true [adoptive] mother."

 Vedad started throwing the javelin aged 11.
 According to her account, she had taken up an interest in track and field events after being inspired by the myth of Atalanta, "whom no man could outrun except by cheating, and whose javelin killed a terrible monster"; and by Mary Peters, who won the gold medal at the 1972 Summer Olympics' women's pentathlon.

 Vedad met javelin thrower David Ottley at a stadium and asked him if she could use his javelin.
 He asked her to wait until the coach arrived.
 The coach was Margaret Whitbread, a physical education teacher at a local school, whom Vedad had previously met when Whitbread refereed a netball match that she played in.
 After discovering that Vedad stayed at a children's home, Margaret Whitbread passed on some boots and a javelin from a girl who had retired from the event.
 Three years later, Vedad was adopted by Margaret Whitbread and her family.
 She spent her teenage years in Chadwell St Mary, Essex, where she attended the Torells School in nearby Grays.